SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 ## Storage Comparison

 We have ingested 500GB of logs data for each of the stacks.
-The table below show us how much space is occupied by each of the logging solution.
+The table below shows us how much space is occupied by each of the logging solutions.
 While Loki is taking the least amount of storage, it has also not indexed anything apart from the `method` and `protocol` keys.

-ClickHouse which is the datastore for SigNoz uses <a href = "https://clickhouse.com/docs/en/guides/improving-query-performance/skipping-indexes/#introduction-to-skipping-indexes" rel="noopener noreferrer nofollow" target="_blank" >Skip Index</a> while Elastic indexes everything, which increase the storage needed by Elastic.
+ClickHouse, which is the datastore for SigNoz, uses <a href = "https://clickhouse.com/docs/en/guides/improving-query-performance/skipping-indexes/#introduction-to-skipping-indexes" rel="noopener noreferrer nofollow" target="_blank" >Skip Index</a> while Elastic indexes everything, which increases the storage needed by Elastic.

 | Name | Space Used | Document Count |
 | --- | --- | --- |